 But then something happens to us.
 We face the day-to-day struggles, the long hours, the people who don’t understand, the technology … and our joy fades.
 If we let the fade go long enough, that joy turns into a job.
 Not the fun kind of job that has great perks and fabulous benefits.
 But the kind of job they write country music songs about.
 A J-O-B job.

-As we head towards the end of the year, we are setting down anchors.
+As one season ends, another is quickly approaching, and we are setting down anchors.
 Holding fast to the things that give us hope, the things that center us and keep us safe.
 I asked some friends what things were stealing the joy of ministry from them.
 Let’s turn these joy stealers into joy anchors that will keep us from getting off course.

 Joy Stealer: Distractions